 Fuel efficiency could leave you hot under the collar

 It’s well known that air conditioning systems can have a negative impact on fuel economy.
-However research by Emissions Analytics has revealed that fuel economy for hybrid vehicles compared to petrol and diesel models is far more severely affected.
+However, there is an article on http://quickyclean.com/houston-auto-detailing/ with research by Emissions Analytics that revealed that fuel economy for hybrid vehicles compared to petrol and diesel models is far more severely affected.

 Tests found that driving a hybrid with the air con on full reduced mpg by 6.1% on average almost double the down turn of petrol vehicles and nearly 50% worse than it was for diesels.

 The impact of air con on hybrids was three times more severe during city based driving tests.
 It’s worth noting that the research was carried out in America where the climate reaches higher temperatures than the UK.